 Yarik is the founder of the Ostrogorski Centre.
 A Harvard Law School grad, Yarik has been working for international law firms and taught law in the United Kingdom, Russia, Belarus and the United States for over ten years.
 He is originally from Minsk, Belarus and teaches law at the University of West London.
 His web site is kryvoi.net.

 Areas of expertise: education, international public law, commercial dispute resolution, business climate.

 Languages: Belarusian, Russian, English.

-Ryhor Astapenia also edits the Belarusian internet magazine Idea.
+Ryhor Astapenia is the founder of the Centre for New Ideas and an associate analyst at the Ostrogorski Centre.
 He is currently working on his PhD at the University of Warsaw and advises civil society organisations in Belarus.
 He is originally from Salihorsk, Belarus.

 Areas of expertise: Belarusian foreign policy, security, Belarus' political system.

 Igar Gubarevich is a senior analyst at the Ostrogorski Centre based in Minsk.
 He grew up in Bielaaziorsk in Brest region and graduated with honours from the Minsk State Institute of Foreign Languages.
 In 1993 – 2006, Igar worked in various diplomatic positions at the Belarusian Foreign Ministry, including postings in New York and Paris.

 Areas of expertise: Belarus foreign policy, business climate in Belarus, Western Europe, United States, international organisations.